ginobilinie/xray_report_generation/README.md

 Step 7: Generate the outputs
 - Use the infer function in the train_full.py to generate the outputs.
 This infer function ensures that no ground-truth labels and medical reports are being used in the inference phase (we used teacher forcing / ground-truth labels during training phase).
+- Also specify the threshold parameter, see the appendix of our paper on which threshold to choose from.
-- Also specify your the name of your output files.
+- Final specify your the name of your output files.

 Step 8: Evaluate the generated reports.
 - Use the trained text classifier model in step 1 to evaluate the clinical accuracy